webqit/quantum-js/README.md

 }
 ```

-So, in each case above, an update event for any references in `iteratee` restarts the loop to keep the contract.
+So, in each case above, an update event for any references in `iteratee` reruns the loop to keep the contract.

 #### Fine-Grained Updates Within A Loop